MineStarC/Launcher-MineStar/README.md

-# Custom Minecraft Launcher
+# Community Minecraft Launcher

-This is a custom Minecraft launcher developed in Python.
+Custom Minecraft launcher developed in Python for a private gaming community.

-Features:
+## Purpose

+This launcher is designed to be used by members of a private Minecraft server community, including content creators and streamers.

+Its purpose is to simplify login and launching Minecraft Java Edition with pre-configured settings, ensuring a consistent experience for all community members.

+## Features

-- Microsoft account login
+- Microsoft account login support
-- Minecraft Java Edition launching
+- Custom launcher interface
+- Pre-configured game settings
+- Simplified access to community server

+## Distribution

+This launcher is intended for controlled distribution only to members of a specific private community server.

+## Technology

+- Python
+- minecraft_launcher_lib
-- Custom UI built with CustomTkinter
+- CustomTkinter

-This project is developed for learning and personal use.